lukcic/devops/Terraform/basics.md

 * terraform untaint [NAME]
   * undo a taint

+### Lockfile
+Lockfile stores version of provider, so with next download,\
+TF will not download latest version of provider, but version saved in Lockfile.\
+This file is created during terraform init and should be stored in version control.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## First module